“How do I get out of this now?!”

 Fear is there for a reason.
 It’s job is to keep you safe.
 It’s that voice that tells you it’s not a good idea to drive home after drinking too much or jumping off a tall building for kicks.

-The problem is that your fear – or Inner Mean Girl, as I like to call it – is paranoid.
+The problem is that your fear is paranoid.
 EVERYTHING remotely out of the ordinary triggers it.

-Next time this emotion shows up, get curious and ask your Inner Mean Girl, “What are you so scared of?”
+Next time this emotion shows up, get curious and ask your fear, “What are you so scared of?”

 Listen to what it has to say.
 Maybe it has a valid concern.
 Heck, if it tells not to jump off a tall building, do listen to it.

-More often that not, Your Inner Mean Girl blows your fears and worries out of all proportions.
+More often that not, your mind blows your fears and worries out of all proportions.
 She may be worried that journalist you want to approach at the networking event may ridicule or insult you.

-Acknowledge it and say, “Thank you for trying to protect me, Inner Mean Girl.
+Acknowledge it and say, “Thank you for trying to protect me, fear.
 But I’ve got this.
 I’m doing it anyway.”

 Step 2: Reframe Your Fear